 Parameters and frequency.
 Clinical history and physical examination…

-Prevention should include the application of a long-acting topical insecticide throughout the period of sand fly activity.
-Additionally, vaccination might be considered.
+Prevention for individual dogs should always include use of a topical insecticide maintained throughout the period of sand flies activity.

-A vaccine based on purified excreted/secreted antigens of L. infantum has been licensed in Europe since 2011.
-This vaccine contains a saponin adjuvant…
+A first vaccine based on adjuvanted purified excreted/secreted antigens of L. infantum was initially licensed in Europe in 2011.